SfEP Cloud Clubs

 Taking part in a Cloud Club session

-During the videoconference, if you don’t wish to be seen, or if your broadband doesn’t have enough capacity to carry the video function successfully, you may turn off the video and just use the audio.
+During the videoconference, if you don’t wish to be seen, or if your broadband doesn’t have enough capacity to carry the video function successfully, you may turn off the video and use only the audio.

-Cloud Club forum
+Cloud Clubs forum

 The Cloud Clubs forum is a shared space in which members of either or both Cloud Clubs, as well as those members who may not want to participate in video or voice calls but nonetheless want to connect with other SfEP members based internationally or remotely, can keep in touch between meetings and share resources, etc.

 Meetings of the two Cloud Clubs will be announced on the forum, clearly prefixed either ‘Cloud Club (East)’ or ‘Cloud Club (West)’.
 Other threads are likely to be of interest to all Cloud Club members, regardless of where in the world you are based.

 To join the Cloud Clubs forum, please see the box in the next column.
 (Cloud Clubs is at the very top of the dropdown list of groups on the ‘Join a group’ page.)

 Details of upcoming Cloud Club meetings can be found in the Calendar of events.